4. Observing learning

 9. Credits

 ‘Observing learning’ is one of the five perspectives of Friendly and Fair Teaching (FFT).
-Teachers and students observe each other’s body language and spoken language and quickly get a sense of each other’s intentions.
+By observing their own and each other’s body language and spoken language, teachers and students make contact more easily.

 An observer must know how to make himself weightless, otherwise no one will open up”.
 Constantius (2017), Constantin